jackseabolt/AlbumReview/README.md

 Technology
 ------------
-Ruby on Rails, Devise, Paperclip, PostgrSQL
+Ruby on Rails, Devise, Paperclip, PostgreSQL

 For local use
 --------